rancher/dashboard/docusaurus/docs/internal/getting-started/development_environment.md

 ### Running the Dashboard

-See the [Running For Development](https://github.com/rancher/dashboard/blob/master/README.md#running-for-development) section on how to bring up the Dashboard locally
+See the [Quickstart](https://extensions.rancher.io/internal/getting-started/quickstart) section on how to bring up the Dashboard locally.

 > Troubleshooting: Multiple `Could not freeze errors` in `yarn dev` terminal
 >